telefonicaid/fiware-orion/doc/manuals/user/structured_attribute_valued.md

 Note that (for API version 1) in order to align JSON representations, the final "leaf" elements of the structured attribute values after traversing all vectors and key-maps are always considered as strings.
-Thus, take into account that although you can use for instance a JSON integer as a field value in updates (such as {"x": 3 }), you will retrieve a string in queries and notifications (i.e. { "x": "3"}).
+Thus, take into account that although you can use for instance a JSON number as a field value in updates (such as `{"x": 3.2 }`), you will retrieve a string in queries and notifications (i.e. `{ "x": "3.2"}`).

-In API version 2, as XML is no longer supported (for the new services - the v1 services still support XML), the *final* "leaf" elements of structured attribute values (and metadata values) can be of three different types:
-* String
-* Float
-* Boolean
-To achieve this, simply use the desired type, ie:

-{
-  "pi": 3.14,
-  "valid": true,
-  "createdBy": "The Author"
-}

-Compound values for attribute also support these three types (*final* "leaf" elements of structured attribute values).
+In API version 2, the final "leaf" elements of the structured attribute values after traversing all vectors and key-maps uses the right native JSON type (number, boolean, etc.).
+Thus, take if you use for instance a JSON number as a field value in updates (such as `{"x": 3.2 }`), you will retrieve also a number in queries and notifications (i.e. `{ "x": 3.2}`).